rzeta-10/LiveTranslate/README.md

-# AI Translator — Gemini-Powered Translation with Voice
+# LiveTranslate — Gemini-Powered Real-Time Translation

 A modern, real-time translation app built with **React**, powered by **Google's Gemini AI**.
 Includes both **voice input** (speech-to-text) and **voice output** (text-to-speech), with a sleek UI built using Tailwind CSS.